baileyma/matt-bailey-capstone-backend/README.md

    - Consists of two Semi-Finals, a Third-Place Playoff, and a **Plate Final**.

 3. **🏆 Main Draw**
    - Mirrors the Plate Draw with two Semi-Finals, a Third-Place Playoff, and the **Main Final**.

+In addition, much of the tournament’s history has gone from memory.
+Noone can now remember who played in the 2012 semi-finals.
+The details are gone!

+## 🖥️ The Website

+With **this website**, we can:
+- **Automate administrative tasks**, reducing manual work for my friend during the tournament.
+- **Preserve match results** for future reference.
+I am confident all the tournament’s players will in the distant future greatly enjoy looking through the archives at matches they’ve played.

 ---